-All students residing in Fuller housing, regardless of whether they live in on-campus housing or not, are requested at the time they move into Fuller housing to voluntarily provide Housing Services with a designated emergency contact person(s).
-In the event the student resident is determined to be missing according to this policy, the designated emergency person on file will be contacted. .
-Students residing in Fuller housing may request to update their designated contact person(s) at any time by contacting Housing Services.
-Housing Services will also remind student residents by email and/or through their Community Coordinators at least once a year of the ability to update their contact information.
+All students residing in On-Campus Student Housing are requested at the time they move into On-Campus Student Housing to voluntarily provide Housing Services with a designated contact person(s) for whom Fuller shall notify within 24 hours of the determination that the student is missing, if the student is determined to be missing by the Chief of Campus Safety or designee, or local law enforcement.
+Students residing in On-Campus Student Housing may request to update their designated contact person(s) at any time by contacting Housing Services.
+Housing Services will also remind student residents by email and/or through their CC's (Community Coordinators) at least once a year of the ability to update their contact information.
 It is the student's responsibility to ensure that the contact information is up to date and accurate.

-In addition, students residing in seminary housing will also be informed of the following:
+Students residing in On-Campus Student Housing should also be aware of the following: